wasome-plc/.github/profile/README.md

 ## WasomePLC resources

-This GitHub provides useful resources for WasomePLC, including tutorials, demos etc.
+This GitHub organization provides useful resources for WasomePLC, including tutorials, demos etc.

 If you are interested, please drop an email to kevin0626@wansheng-intelli.com for access to the repos.